July 15, 2020

 Welcome to the MoonCrafted Essentials blog: Magickal Happenings.
 Here you'll find musings, information, tips for using our products, and other magickal tidbits we think you might find interesting.

 Watch for links to our products that correspond to the topic of the day.
 Jump into today's post all about the Celtic Sabbat Lughnasadh!

 High summer is upon us if you couldn’t tell by the constant heat.
-Lughnasadh, sometimes called Lammas, is right around the corner.
-Lughnasadh is the first of the three harvest festivals celebrated by the Celts.
+Lughnasadh, sometimes called Lammas, is the first of the three harvest festivals celebrated by the Celts.
 The second being Mabon, and third, being Samhain.
 It is the halfway point between the summer solstice and the autumn equinox.
 Even in modern-day Ireland, there are towns that hold fairs and festivals with food stalls, music, and dancing.
 It is now more commonly known as Lughnasa.

 Goddess is in Her aspect as Grain Mother, Harvest Queen, Earth Mother.
 Demeter, as Corn Mother, represents the ripe corn of this year's harvest and Her daughter Kore/Persephone represents the grain - the seed which drops back deep into the dark earth, hidden throughout the winter, and re-appears in the spring as new growth.
 This is the deep core meaning of all harvest celebrations.
 The fullness and fulfillment of the present harvest already held at its very heart the seed of all future harvests.